voussoir/ycdl/README.md

 ### Metadata archive

 The database acts as a permanent archive of video metadata including title, description, duration, view count, and more.
 Even if a video or channel is deleted from Youtube, you will still have this information.
-Perfect for never losing track of unlisted videos, too.
+Perfect for keeping track of unlisted videos, too.

 The thumbnails, however, are not stored in the database, but you can use `utilities\download_thumbnails.py` to download them.